Emotional Wellness During Peri/Menopause

-Mental health and perimenopause and menopause aren’t often talked about in the same sentence.
-We hear about this season of life framed through the lens of hot flashes and hormone replacement—but what often goes unspoken is the emotional and mental turbulence that can accompany this time.
+We don’t talk enough about how perimenopause & menopause affect our emotional wellness—at FamilyWell, we’re changing that.
+We often hear about this season of life framed through the lens of hot flashes and hormone replacement—but what often goes unspoken is the emotional and mental turbulence that can accompany this time in our lives.

-For many women, this phase is marked by unfamiliar mood shifts, increased anxiety, trouble sleeping, and even a return of symptoms that resemble depression or past trauma.
+During this phase in life, many women experience unfamiliar mood shifts, increased anxiety, trouble sleeping, and even a return of symptoms that resemble depression or past trauma.

 What Happens to the Brain During Peri/Menopause?